Community, Health and Wellness

 IU School of Medicine offers a wide range of health and wellness services to students to promote their well-being and facilitate the adjustment to the physical and emotional demands of medical school.
 These services include preventive and therapeutic medical care, personal counseling, affordable health insurance for inpatient and outpatient care, community engagement opportunities, and fitness facilities with opportunities for personal recreation at each of the school’s nine campuses.

 Students can access local health services and acute care through patient care facilities at the campus on which they’re training.
-Find details about required immunizations for IU School of Medicine students.
 For a medical emergency, students should go to the nearest emergency room or call 9-1-1.

 Student Health Insurance

 All medical students who are not covered by a parent or spouse or by a plan that meets the school’s comparable standards (outlined during open enrollment periods) must be covered by the IU School of Medicine student health insurance plan with Aetna Student Health.

 The health insurance requirement is in place for several reasons: